 This is often overlooked by people who think they are not capable of training their dog to a high standard.
-But you have access to your dog 24/7.
+But one of your biggest assets is that you have access to your dog 24/7.

 Your trainer will be lucky to get his hands on your dog more than an hour each week.

 Your dog doesn’t stop learning when you get him home.
 In fact 99% of your dog’s learning happens at home, or outdoors in your company.